3 Things Data Innovators at Retail & Luxury Brands Have in Common

 Retail & Luxury Brand Business Needs Mapped to Customer Data Challenges

 Take a look at the table below.
-It maps retail and luxury brand business needs to their related customer data challenges.
+It maps MDM in retail industry and luxury brand business needs to their related customer data challenges.
 This can be a useful guide to data leaders and enterprise architects who work for retail and luxury brands and struggle to connect the dots between business requirements and data management solutions.

 Without access to unified, real-time, preference-rich connected customer 360 profiles, including consent and communication preferences, powering their operations or their analytics, it was difficult to answer these basic questions: